mithublue/Notification-WooCommerce/README.md

 # Installation #

 After having installed the plugin:
-1. Upload `shortcode-maker` to the `/wp-content/plugins/` directory
+1. Upload `notification-woocommerce` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 After Installing the plugin , go to 'WC Notification Settings' in wp-admin to set the options, what you want the notification system be enabled for.